-You can’t fail to be aware of the debate going on in the media (social and hard copy) as a result of the announcement from Carillion that it was going to extend its payment terms for subcontractors to 120 days.
+In 2013, you couldn’t fail to be aware of the debate going on in the media as a result of the announcement from Carillion that it was going to extend its payment terms for subcontractors to 120 days.

 Buy why does it matter so much?